loveful/APCSP-Performance-Task-2022-2023/readme.md

 This was created as a self-challenge for the AP Computer Science Principles Performance Task, as well as to test the limitations of the people working at College Board.

+For the creation of my code, I utilized the highly efficient and user-friendly [SpaceVIM](https://spacevim.org) text editor.
+To bring my code to life, I utilized the robust platform [Replit](https://replit.com) for execution.

 ## [Development] - 2022-12-25

 ### Added